RYthaGOD/agentburnRY/replit.md

 #### AI Trading Bot (Standalone)
 This bot operates independently, with configurations stored in a dedicated `aiBotConfigs` table.
 It uses a "hive mind" system where 6 AI models vote on trades.

-**100% AI & Hivemind Control Strategy:**
+**STRICT WEALTH-GROWING APPROACH (Capital Preservation Priority):**
 - **Unlimited Trading:** No daily trade limits - trades based purely on AI confidence, available balance, and portfolio concentration.
 - **AI-Driven Exits:** All sell decisions made by AI analysis and hivemind strategy - no fixed profit targets.
-- Focuses on high-probability trades with strict quality filters (50%+ organic score, 40%+ quality, $15k+ volume, $8k+ liquidity).
-- Employs small position sizes (0.02-0.04 SOL) for capital preservation and compounding.
+- **Conservative Position Sizing:** Base position 0.02 SOL (max 0.03 SOL even with 85%+ AI confidence) for capital preservation and compounding.
-- Utilizes higher confidence thresholds (65-80%) across all market conditions.
+- **High Confidence Requirements:** Minimum 75% AI confidence threshold across all market conditions (raised from 68% for stricter filtering).
+- **Enhanced Quality Filters:** 60%+ organic score (wash trading protection), 50%+ quality score, $15k+ volume, $15k+ liquidity (strengthened from 50%/40%/$8k).
-- Becomes aggressive only when AI confidence is ≥85%.
+- **Aggressive Only When Exceptional:** Only increases aggression when AI confidence ≥85%.
-- Implements comprehensive portfolio analysis to ensure diversification, with a 25% maximum concentration limit per position.
+- **Portfolio Diversification:** 25% maximum concentration limit per position to prevent over-exposure.
+- **Stop-Loss Protection:** Automatically sells positions at -30% loss to prevent catastrophic drawdowns (emergency capital preservation).
+- **Portfolio Drawdown Circuit Breaker:** Pauses ALL new trading if portfolio drops >20% from peak value, resumes when recovering to -15% from peak (prevents cascading losses).
+- **Faster Exit Threshold:** AI sell confidence raised from 40% to 50% for quicker exits when momentum weakens.

 **Token Discovery (4 Sources):**
 - **DexScreener Trending:** Scans trending Solana tokens across all DEXes with advanced organic volume detection and wash trading filters.